sequelize/sequelize/docs/docs/associations.md

 })
 ```

-For hasOne&sol;belongsTo its basically the same&colon;
+For hasOne/belongsTo its basically the same:

 ```js
 Task.hasOne(User, {as: "Author"})
 Task#setAuthor(anAuthor)
 ```

-Adding associations to a relation with a custom join table can be done in two ways &lpar;continuing with the associations defined in the previous chapter&rpar;&colon;
+Adding associations to a relation with a custom join table can be done in two ways (continuing with the associations defined in the previous chapter):

 ```js
 // Either by adding a property with the name of the join table model to the object, before creating the association